jpswade/jpswade.github.io/_posts/2008-01-25-hacked-my-school.md

 Right from the very start, we never saw eye to eye, I was never quite sure why.

-This teacher has (on more than one occasion) gone to extreme lengths to prove a point, such as in one instance where he poured his coffee all over a students 400+ page IT project and then threw it in the bin, just because they didn&#8217;t put a front cover on it.
+This teacher has (on more than one occasion) gone to extreme lengths to prove a point, such as in one instance where he poured his coffee all over a students 400+ page IT project and then threw it in the bin, just because they didn't put a front cover on it.
 A point well made, nobody ever made that mistake again.

 The network they ran was always pretty open, they never seemed to like to really lock anything down, however when they did, I always took great pleasure in finding a way around it, it was part of the fun, the thrill of the challenge.

 However, back in the day these guys used to connect to our machines using &#8220;Netbus&#8221;, and open our CD-ROM drives, just for the fun of it.
 This was until I got smart and started using &#8220;Netbuster&#8221;.

-Very early on I was able to do things on the network I shouldn&#8217;t have been able to do, included running the teacher profile script to gain access to their “Teacher Public”, where the teachers stored and shared files.
+Very early on I was able to do things on the network I shouldn't have been able to do, included running the teacher profile script to gain access to their “Teacher Public”, where the teachers stored and shared files.
 I remember finding some very interesting documents.

 It gets better&#8230;